jeswr/zkSPARQL-bench/README.md

 * Add query answer checkers
   * For LUBM this can be based on https://swat.cse.lehigh.edu/projects/lubm/
 * Check the generated queries
+* Dont publish the dist to github, it publishes each file individually which is time consuming

 Known Limitations: